 The Melbourne Accelerator Program (MAP) is an entrepreneurship program based in Australia.
-Our mission is to launch high-growth ventures into the world.
 Founded in 2012 with the support of The University of Melbourne, MAP was established as the first university-based accelerator in Australia.
 In 2015, MAP was ranked the 8th best accelerator of its kind in the world by UBI Global, a Swedish research firm that analysed over 300 programs across 64 countries.
-Our 34 alumni teams have now raised over $23 million in funding, created more than 250 jobs and generated over $28 million in revenue.
+Our 44 alumni teams have now raised over $30 million in funding, created more than 250 jobs and generated over $40 million in revenue.

 What programs does MAP offer?

 – The MAP Startup Accelerator is MAP’s flagship program.
-The Startup Accelerator is an intensive 5-month full-time program which provides startups with $20,000 in funding, office space, structured mentoring and pitching opportunities in Australia and Silicon Valley.
+The Startup Accelerator is an intensive 5-month full-time program which provides startups with $20,000 in funding, office space, structured mentoring and access to a global network of experts and alumni.

 – The MAP Velocity Program is a part-time program for earlier stage founders.
 The program comprises 8 workshops centred around customer discovery and market validation with specialised experiences for both for-profit and for-purpose entrepreneurs.